PAGES FROM A WRITER'S LIFE

 Anthony Hill was born in Melbourne on 24 May, 1942.
 In a varied career he has been a newspaper and television reporter, political journalist, antique dealer, speech-writer for Australia's Governor-General, and now full-time author.

-He lives in Canberra with his wife Gillian, their dog Lady, and a cat called Onto.
-They have a married daughter, Jane, who lives with her husband, Paul, in Melbourne.
-They are expecting a new baby in 2009 – which is due on Anthony's birthday!
-So expect more books for the very young.
-There is already a step-granddaughter Lucy.
+He lives in Canberra with his wife Gillian.
+They have a married daughter, Jane, who lives with her husband, Paul, and daughter, Emily, in Melbourne.
+They have a step-granddaughter, Lucy.

 Anthony is published by Penguin Books.
 He is a member of the Australian Society of Authors, the Children's Book Council of Australia. and the ACT Writers Centre.